asyncker/zeta-trigonometry/README.md

 ```

 Hypothesis:
 The zeros of the zeta cosine are successively greater than the zeros of the zeta sine.
-The question is, is this ever violated other than the first time?
+The question is, is this ever violated other than the first time? (t = 0)

 zsinh(9.7859575487180984754087707349572202650536044454741) <br />
 zcosh(13.313727465338546840370551848965717592371385169142) <br />